janithb/Clockwise/README.md

 8. Prints the running scheduler counts.
 This will prints '1'
 9. Sleep for five seconds
 10. Stop all running schedulers.
 11. Scheduler 3: Schedules an another task for every four seconds.
-The executor is created using threadpool and 4 threads used.
+The executor is created using thread pool and 4 threads used.
 12. Prints the scheduler 3 id.
 13. Sleep for fourty seconds.
 14. Stop all running schedulers.
+15. Register trigger tasks.
+16. Schedule all registered tasks.